yespbs/Attire/_pages/docs.md

 **Filters**

 Attire implements ```Twig_SimpleFilter``` objects.
-This is usefull when you're integrating third-party libraries, helpers or libraries that needed inside the views.
+This is useful when you're integrating third-party libraries, helpers or libraries that needed inside the views.

 {% highlight PHP startinline %}
 // Closure function